Charoite: Properties, Facts and Photos

 The doctor of geology and mineralogy who identified charoite had concerns about the distance of the Chara River from where the stone was found.
 She later agreed it wasn't a major problem and liked the fact that the Russian word 'chary' means 'enchantment', which she felt was appropriate for the stone's enchanting purple colour.

-The location where charoite is found is almost 600 miles from the nearest road.
-Being so remote makes access extremely difficult, especially for heavy machinery.
+The area is almost 600 miles from the nearest road, which makes access extremely difficult, especially for heavy machinery.
 For this reason, charoite is mined mainly by hand.

 polished charoite mineral in a museum display cabinet